ahochma/terra2.0_transfer/README.md

 ​
 ## Configuration

-### There are 2 scripts that can be used: transfer_cli.py and transfer_auto.py
+### There are 2 scripts that can be used: transfer_cli.py OR transfer_auto.py

 ### CLI
-The CLI script (transfer_cli.py) is an interactive scripts that prompts for the required inputs.
+The CLI script (transfer_cli.py) is an interactive script that prompts for the required inputs.
 It will require to set up an API user and configure its corresponding API key and relevant private key location.
 The required parameters that should be updated in the script are:
 ```
 API_KEY
 API_SECRET
 ```
 ​
 ### Automatic Transfer
-The automatic script does not have an interactive interface and in addition to the configuration mentioned aboverequires to update the script with the following parameters:
+The automatic script does not have an interactive interface and in addition to the configuration mentioned above it is required to update the following parameters:
 ```
 SOURCE_VAULTS - list of source vault accounts.
 For example - SOURCE_VAULTS = ["24", "0"]
 DESTINATION - the destination to move the funds out to.
 For example - DESTINATION = "terra123123123123123123123123123123123123123"